Radius of a Circle Calculator

 78.54

-Understanding the radius is essential because it appears in nearly every circle formula.
+Understanding what the radius of a circle is essential because it appears in nearly every circle formula.
 Whether you're calculating area, circumference, or working with circle equations in coordinate geometry, the radius is the key measurement that unlocks all other properties.
 The radius is typically denoted by the letter 'r' in mathematical formulas and is measured in linear units such as centimeters, inches, meters, or feet.

-Three Ways to Find the Radius of a Circle
+How to Find the Radius of a Circle: Three Complete Methods & Formulas

 Formula: